magomimmo/modern-cljs/doc/tutorial-14.md

 have a never ending story and go nowhere.
 Code testing is a need, full stop.
 How much coverage?
 It depends.

-I have to admint that I never departed a program from a unit test that has to fail to progress until it succeeds.
+I have to admit that I never departed a program from a unit test that has to fail to progress until it succeeds.
 When you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.

-Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented in compared with imperative and object-oriented programming languages, becuse most of the time you have to deal with pure functions, whose output depends only on the passed input.
+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented when compared with imperative and object-oriented programming languages, becuse most of the time you have to deal with pure functions, whose output depends only on the passed input.